numerique-gouv/ami-app-ios/README.md

 - SwiftGen is used in Xcode pre-build script to automatically generate Swift code (in `AMI/Sources/Generated` folder) for String, Color and Image resources.
   - **Strings**
-    - SwiftGen handle localization automatically
+    - SwiftGen handle strings localization automatically
   	- `AMIL10n.<String ID>` for String and `AMIL10n.StringNameID(param)` for String with parameters.

   - **Colors**
-    - SwiftGen handle Light, Dark and High constrast mode automatically
+    - SwiftGen handle Light, Dark and High constrast modes automatically
   	- `Asset.Color.<color ID>` for a UIColor, `Asset.Color.<color ID>.swiftUIColor` for a SwiftUI Color

   - **Images**